Markus2409/MSc_Bioinformatics_HMM_KunitzDomain/iNTERPRO_ANALYSIS/README.md

 - A revised version of `create_testing_sets.sh`, which redefines the positive and negative sets based on the expanded pool of Kunitz proteins

 > **Note**: The rest of the pipeline and associated scripts remain unchanged.
 Representative selection, alignments, and HMM construction still follow the procedure described in the main workflow.
-> The results obtained from this extended analysis — including false positives, false negatives, and overall performance — are documented in the  `OUTPUT_EXAMPLES` folder.
+> The results obtained from this extended analysis — including false positives, false negatives, and overall performance — are documented in the  `OUTPUT_EXAMPLES_INTERPRO` folder.